Endowments Investing Challenge 2026

 Who was involved

-The organisations behind the initiative include the Blagrave Trust, the Children’s Society, Cripplegate Foundation, Friends Provident Foundation, the Joseph Rowntree Foundation, and Vivensa Foundation, with support from John Ellerman Foundation, The Robertson Trust, Share Action’s Charities Responsible Investment Network, the Impact Investing Institute, and Redington, a Gallagher company.
+The organisations behind the initiative include the Blagrave Trust, the Children’s Society, Cripplegate Foundation, Friends Provident Foundation, the Joseph Rowntree Foundation, and Vivensa Foundation, with support from John Ellerman Foundation, The Robertson Trust, the Impact Investing Institute, Gallagher and Share Action.

 Learning and Resources

-We will develop learning as the process develops and share on the Funders Collaborative Hub.
+We will develop learning as the process develops.
 However, the following blog post reflects on the first iteration of the initiative, coined the “ESG investing Olympics”, which took place in 2020: Raising the bar: Reflections 3 years after the launch of the Cazenove Capital Sustainable Growth Fund - Friends Provident Foundation

 Something not right?